aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/asg-cluster-provider.md

 # Auto Scaling Group Cluster Provider

 The `AsgClusterProvider` allows you to provision an EKS cluster which leverages [EC2 Auto Scaling groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html)(ASGs) for compute capacity.
-An Auto Scaling group contains a collection of Amazon EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management
+An Auto Scaling group contains a collection of Amazon EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management.

 ## Usage